 API failures are inevitable; the important part is how quickly you can react.
 Here are 4 common API failures, and how you can test them.

-Learn how to test APIs behind a firewall or on a development machine using `ngrok` and Assertible.
+Learn how to test APIs behind a firewall using `ngrok` and Assertible.

 Using setup steps to capture variables and parameterize HTTP requests allows you to test a wide range of use-cases for your web service.